-The [clerk] [court manager] [judge] will send the Webex link to attorneys of record and self-represented litigants who have calendared cases.
+The Clerk, Court Manager, or Judge will send the Webex link to attorneys of record and self-represented litigants who have calendared cases.
 Each attorney or self-represented litigant is responsible for providing the Webex link to his or her client(s), witness(es), and other interested individuals, as applicable.
-Each Webex link [shall] [should] also be published on the court calendar.
-If a public access link (e.g., a YouTube link for live streaming) is provided that is separate from the Webex link used by parties and witnesses, spectators / media should access the hearing via the public access link.
+Each Webex link shall also be published on the court calendar.
+If a public access link (e.g., a YouTube link for live streaming) is provided that is separate from the Webex link used by parties and witnesses, spectators / media should access the hearing via the public access link